filecash/filecash-docs/docs/mine/lotus/miner-setup.md

 ### Downloading parameters

-For the miner to start, it will need to read and verify the Filecoin proof parameters.
+For the miner to start, it will need to read and verify the Filecash proof parameters.
 These can be downloaded in advance (recommended), or otherwise the init process will.
 Proof parameters consist of several files, which in the case of 32GiB sectors, total **over 100GiB**.

 We recommend setting a custom location to store parameters and proofs parent cache -created during the first run- with: